What are your chances of acceptance?

 2. Prepare Your Own Questions

+Contrary to some students’ beliefs, college interviews are not a one-way street.
+You are expected to ask your interviewer questions about the school just as much as they will ask about you.
 As you research the school, be mindful of anything you’d like to learn more about.
-Although most of the interview questions will be directed towards you, there will undoubtedly be time in the interview devoted to your questions about the school.
 Some students are unprepared for this, which can come off as either hasty or pretentious.

-Have a mental list of questions you’d like to ask your interviewer.
-Keep in mind that these questions should show that you have done your due diligence already, so avoid questions whose answers are readily available on the Internet or elsewhere.
+Have a prepared list of questions you’d like to ask your interviewer.
+Keep in mind that these questions should show that you have done your due diligence already, so avoid questions whose answers are readily available on the internet or elsewhere, questions about your chances of admission, and non-academic questions.

 3. Anticipate Common Interview Questions

-While most interviews will consist of some unique questions that you can’t anticipate in advance, many will also have at least one or two common interview questions that are easy to prepare for when you consider them in advance.
-Review a list of common interview questions and have your responses ready.
+While most interviews will consist of some unique questions that you can’t anticipate in advance, many will also have at least one or two common interview questions that are easy to prepare for when you consider them ahead of time.
+Before your interview, review a list of commonly asked college interview questions and have your responses ready.

 • Why are you interested in this college?